-The UK element will largely focus around the challenge and transformation of Britain c.
-1851-1964
+The UK element will largely focus around the challenge and transformation of Britain from 1851-1964.

 Your skills and knowledge will be assessed in a variety of different ways:

-By the end of the two years, you will have learned to evaluate and analyse information, work independently, weigh-up evidence and communicate complex ideas effectively.
+By the end of this course you will have learned to evaluate and analyse information, work independently, weigh-up evidence and communicate complex ideas effectively.

 This course is free to those aged under 19 years old.

 Whatever support you need, we’re here for you and will make sure you get the

 specialist teams can help with: